Surrogacy Health Insurance: What You Need to Know

 Why do I need health insurance for my surrogate?

-Health insurance alone isn’t always cheap, so why is it so vital?
+Health insurance requires a financial commitment, so why is it so vital?

 Surrogacy health insurance is one of the most important parts of a surrogacy arrangement.
 It ensures that the surrogate and the pregnancy are protected in case any complications should arise.